AEyeAlliance/web-application/README.md

 6. You should see something like the following:
 ![Flask output](https://github.com/AEyeAlliance/AEyeAlliance/blob/master/flask.png)
 7. Copy and paste http://127.0.0.1:5000/ into your browser.
-8. Once you have our web application up and running, you should be able to navigate to the following pages
+8. Once you have our web application up and running, you should be able to navigate to the pages below:

 ## Home Page
 <p align="center">